On hyperbolic rational maps with finitely connected Fatou sets: From tree mapping scheme to rational map

 for some $m$ and $U_{y_1,..., y_k, n}$ as in the previous induction step.

 Since there are only finitely many such domains to consider, by taking the largest among all, the proposition is proved. \end{proof}

-We can now prove \begin{theorem} There exists an $N$ such that $\tilde{f}_N$ is quasiconformally conjugate to a hyperbolic rational map $f$ with finitely connected Fatou set. \end{theorem} \begin{proof} Let $N$ be in the Proposition \ref{prop:nonR}.
-Since the quasiregular map $\tilde{f}_N$ is holomorphic away from union of domains in Proposition \ref{prop:nonR}, by Shishikura Principle (See Proposition \ref{prop:ShishikuraPrinciple}), $\tilde{f}_N$ is quasiconformally conjugate to a rational map $f$.
+We can now prove \begin{theorem} There exists an $N$ such that $\tilde{f}_n$ is quasiconformally conjugate to a hyperbolic rational map $f_n$ with finitely connected Fatou set for all $n\geq N$. \end{theorem} \begin{proof} Let $N$ be as in Proposition \ref{prop:nonR}.
+Since the quasiregular map $\tilde{f}_n$ is holomorphic away from union of domains in Proposition \ref{prop:nonR}, by Shishikura Principle (see Proposition \ref{prop:ShishikuraPrinciple}), $\tilde{f}_n$ is quasiconformally conjugate to a rational map $f$.

-The rational map is hyperbolic as the critical points are either exposed (i.e., contained in $\Pi_a$ for some $a\in V_0$), in which case, they are pre-periodic to periodic exposed critical cycles; or contained in domain $U_N$ in the forth step of the construction, in which case, they are eventually mapped to periodic Fatou sets.
+The rational map is hyperbolic as the critical points are either exposed (i.e., contained in $\Pi_a$ for some $a\in \mathcal{V}_0$), in which case, they are pre-periodic to periodic exposed critical cycles; or contained in domain $U_N$ in the fourth step of the construction, in which case, they are eventually mapped to periodic Fatou set.
+The rational map has finitely connected Fatou set as any periodic Fatou component is simply connected. \end{proof}

-It has finitely connected Fatou set as any periodic Fatou component is simply connected. \end{proof}
+It is easy to verify by construction that $f_n$ converges to $(F,R)$.
+Moreover, if we fix $f = f_N$, then the stretch of $f$ also converges to $(F,R)$.

-\subsection{J-conjugacy.}
+\subsection{J-conjugacy}

-We remark that there are many choices made in the above construction.
+There are many choices made in the above construction.
 We shall now prove that different choices give J-conjugate rational maps.
 The strategy is as follows.
-The tree mapping scheme gives a conjugacy on finitely many Julia components corresponding to the vertices $V_0$.
+The tree mapping scheme gives a conjugacy on finitely many Julia components corresponding to the vertices $\mathcal{V}_0$.
 This conjugacy can be extended to a global $K$-quasiconformal map.
 Using an adapted version of the standard pull back argument, we shall construct a sequence of $K$-quasiconformal maps which restricts to conjugacies on preimages of those Julia components.
 The compactness theorem for quasiconformal maps allows us to pass to a limit, giving a $K$-quasiconformal map conjugating the dynamics on the whole Julia sets.